steffenjacobs/YouTube-Autopause-Bypass-for-Google-Chrome/README.md

 # 📺 YouTube Autopause Bypass for Chrome
 Automatically dismisses YouTube’s “Video paused in Google Chrome.
-Continue watching?” popup, so you can keep background tabs playing without interruption.
+Continue watching?” popup, so you can keep background windows playing without interruption.

+Just make sure, you run YouTube in a separate window, as using a background tab in the same browser won't work.

 ![](youtube-paused.png)